Foreclosure Of Reverse Mortgages Lending Guidelines

 Reverse mortgages are for homeowners who intend to occupy their homes as their primary home.

 Federal Housing Administration

-The difference between a reverse mortgage and traditional mortgages are that reverse mortgages doesn’t require homeowners to make their monthly mortgage payments to their mortgage lender as long as they are alive and occupying the home.
-With reverse mortgages, the reverse mortgage loan proceeds are paid to the homeowner at the time of their refinance.
-The reverse mortgage loan borrower has several payout plans to choose from.
+The difference between reverse and traditional mortgages are that reverse mortgages don’t require homeowners to make their monthly mortgage payments to their mortgage lender as long as they are alive and occupying the home.
+With reverse mortgages, the loan proceeds are paid to the homeowner at the time of their refinance.
+The borrower has several payout plans to choose from.

-- Monthly payment plan where the reverse mortgage loan borrower gets a monthly payment instead a one lump sum.
+- Monthly payment plan where the reverse mortgage loan borrower gets a monthly payment instead of a one lump sum

 - A line of credit, or

 - Lump sum (with a HECM, you are limited to 60% of the loan amount during the first year after closing in most cases)

 Reverse mortgage loan borrowers can also elect to get a combination of monthly installments and a line of credit.